MaxBloechlinger/hs25_soco-group_069/HS25_SoCo-group_069_a1/README.md

 Methods:

-- connect(ip) Sets the status of connected to **True** and stores the ip address
+- connect(ip) Sets the status of connected to **True** and stores the ip address.
-- disconnect() Sets the status of connected to **False**
+- disconnect() Sets the status of connected to **False**.
-- is_connected() - Returns the status of the connection
+- is_connected() - Returns the status of the connection.
 - connectable_new(...)
-Constructs a new dictionary, an instance of Connectable. "_class" is Connectable
+Constructs a new dictionary, an instance of Connectable.
+The "_class" is set to Connectable.

 ### Light Subclass

 Attributes:

-- Inherits all Attributes from Device and has additional attribute brightness
+- Inherits all Attributes from Device and has additional attribute brightness.

 Methods:

-- light_new(...) - Constructs a new instance with its "_class" set to Light and "_parent" set to **Device**
+- light_new(...) - Constructs a new instance with its "_class" set to Light and "_parent" set to **Device**.
 - light_describe_device() - Returns all relevant information stored in the Light instance formatted for human readability.
 - light_get_power_consumption() -  If on, returns the power consumption with formula: round(base_power*(brightness / 100)).
 Otherwise returns a string indicating the device is off.